Conveyancing Searches Explained

-Drainage and water searches will also be carried out by your conveyancer and will uncover information on the area’s sewage system.
-It will also look at the property’s water supply from your local water company.
-It’s essential that your conveyancer carries out a drainage and water search to highlight any major issues before you commit to the sale.
+A Drainage and Water Search will also be carried out by your conveyancer and will provide information on the location of sewers that serve the property It will confirm whether the property is connected to the mains water supply.
+It’s essential that your conveyancer carries out a Drainage and Water search to highlight any major issues before you commit to the sale.

-Drainage and water searches will gather vital information on:
+The Drainage and Water Search will gather vital information on:

-- If the property is linked to the public sewage system.
+- If the property is connected to the public sewage system.

-- If the property is linked to the public water supply.
+- If the property is connected to the public water supply.

 - How the property will be charged for its water supply.